-Now in its 11th year, this national moment is an exciting opportunity to celebrate apprenticeships and how they benefit people, businesses, communities and our economy.
+Now in its 12th year, the campaign is designed to celebrate apprenticeships and the positive impact they have on individuals, businesses, and the wider economy.

 A journalism apprenticeship is a fantastic route into a competitive industry and suits those who want to earn while they learn.
-Every day throughout National Apprenticeship Week (5-9 March) the NCTJ will be sharing first-hand accounts from apprentices and employers from Archant, BBC, London Evening Standard, KM Group and Sky to demonstrate how apprenticeships have worked for them.
+Every day throughout National Apprenticeship Week (4-8 March) the NCTJ will be sharing first-hand accounts from apprentices from BBC News, Isle of Wight County Press, JPI Media, The Northern Echo, and Sky Sports News to demonstrate how apprenticeships have worked for them.

 The ‘trailblazer’ apprenticeship standard for a junior journalist is an industry-designed training scheme offering a career path into journalism.
 Apprentices complete the NCTJ level 3 Diploma in Journalism as a mandatory qualification and must gain the diploma to progress through the ‘gateway’ to the end-point assessment (EPA).